Addressing Dishonesty and AI

 Students who do not feel well-prepared for an assessment or believe that an assessment is unfair will be anxious, and this will make them more likely to cheat.
 As you design course activities that build toward the essay you want them to write, make sure that there are multiple opportunities for students to practice using the skills that assessment requires, and explicitly communicate the value of that practice to them.
 Remind them before assessments that they have spent time practicing what they need to succeed on the paper.

-It’s wise to communicate the preparatory steps that you’ve planned as an instructor in your syllabus, but you can also point out to students throughout the course how the work that they are doing is iterative and builds toward the work of your assessments.
+It’s wise to communicate the preparatory steps that you’ve planned in your syllabus, but you can also point out to students throughout the course how the work that they are doing is iterative and builds toward the work of your assessments.

 Examples of how to communicate your assignment design and the preparation work you’ve planned in a syllabus